pyscript/docs/docs/user-guide/configuration.md

 ## File or inline

-The recommended way to write configuration is via a separate file and then reference it from the tag used to specify the Python code:
+The recommended way to write configuration is via a separate file and then reference it as a URL from the tag used to specify the Python code:

 ```HTML title="Reference a configuration file."
 <script type="py" src="main.py" config="pyscript.json"></script>
 ```

+The name of the file doesn't matter, so long as it's either JSON or TOML.

 If you use JSON, you can make it the value of the `config` attribute: